thin-edge/thin-edge.io/docs/src/architecture/mapper.md

 ```

 ## Azure IoT Hub mapper

+> Note: Child device measurements are not supported yet on Azure IoT Hub.

 The Azure IoT Hub mapper takes messages formatted in the [Thin Edge JSON](thin-edge-json.md) as input.
 It validates if the incoming message is correctly formatted Thin Edge JSON, then outputs the message.